sajinael98/AutoForma/README.md

 # AutoForma

-AutoForma is a schema-driven form engine for React applications, built to create dynamic, scalable, and maintainable forms with minimal boilerplate.
+AutoForma is a headless dynamic form engine built on top of React Hook Form.
+It allows you to build forms from a schema, handle dynamic field behavior, and manage form state without being tied to any specific UI framework.

+AutoForma focuses on form logic, while leaving UI rendering fully in your control

 ---

-## What is AutoForma?

-AutoForma allows you to build complete forms declaratively using a structured schema instead of manually wiring inputs, state, and validation logic.

-It is designed for dynamic and data-driven applications such as admin dashboards, SaaS platforms, and complex systems where form structures evolve over time.

-AutoForma currently uses Mantine as its UI layer, while keeping form logic, schema resolution, and rendering clearly separated.

----

 ## Features

-- Schema-driven form rendering
-- Mantine-based UI layer
+- **Headless by design** — no UI framework required
-- Dynamic schema updates at runtime
-- Support for nested objects and arrays
-- Extensible renderer resolution chain
+- **Schema-driven forms** — build forms from a single schema definition
+- **Powered by React Hook Form** — fast, performant, and reliable
-- Custom field renderers and field types
+- **Dynamic field behavior** — fields can react to other field values
-- Multiple layout strategies (grid, vertical, horizontal)
-- Read-only and view modes
-- Automatic validation handling
-- TypeScript-first design
-- Built for dynamic, data-driven applications
+- **Read-only & disabled modes** — easily lock forms or fields
+- **Object & array support** — nested and repeatable fields
+- **Immutable & predictable** — no hidden side effects
+- **UI-agnostic** — works with any design system or custom components
+- **Extensible** — easy to add custom logic or renderers

 ---